 - Your ATAS certificate details (if applicable)

-A major requirement for a Tier 4 (General) student visa is that you show proof of sufficient funds to pay your fees and support yourself.
-You will need to show proof that the money needed is in your account for a minimum period of 28 consecutive days.
+A major requirement for a Student visa is that you show proof of sufficient funds to pay your fees and support yourself.
+You will need to show proof that the required funds in your account, or your sponsors account, have been cleared for a minimum period of 28 consecutive days immediately prior to your CAS being issued.
+Other forms of financial evidence may be accepted, please refer to the UKVI's website for further information.

-- During the 28-day period this money cannot drop below the required amount for even one day or you will not meet the visa conditions.
+- If using a bank statement to demonstrate your funds, the total amount of money you must evidence cannot fall below the required amount for even one day during the 28-day period or you will not meet the visa conditions.

 - You must provide the correct financial evidence in the correct format or your visa will be refused.
-More details can be found in UKVI website.
+More details can be found on the UKVI website.
+Although the University of Suffolk can provide guidance to help you prepare your financial evidence, it is your responsibility to ensure that your evidence meets the UKVI's requirements.

-- The account can be in your name, or in your parents or a legal guardians name only.
-If the account is not in your name, you will need to demonstrate how you are related to them and that you have their permission to use the money for the purposes of your education.
+- The account showing your proof of funds can be in your name, or in your parents or a legal guardians name only.
+If the account is not in your name, you will need to demonstrate your relation to the parent/legal guardian and provide written confirmation that you have their consent to use the funds for the purposes of your education.

-- Evidence of government or employer sponsorship if you will be sponsored: this should be a letter of confirmation on official headed paper or stationery and must bear the organisations official stamp.
+- Evidence of government or official sponsorship should be a letter of confirmation on official headed paper or stationery, and must bear the organisations official stamp.
 It must show:

 - Your name